LeViski/legal/privacy.md

-# Privacy - Marketcord (Last Updated May 31st, 2021)
+# Privacy - Marketcord (Last Updated June 1st, 2021)

 At Marketcord, we value the privacy of our customers more than anything else.
 This document contains all legal info bearing the privacy of our customers.
 For any suggestions, comments, or concerns, please contact mdev01#0001 or yash#1234 on Discord.
 This Privacy Policy is effective as of June 1st, 2021.